Welcome to today's edition of the Rush 24-7 podcast.

 Well, it's not fair.

-I mean, I want to I want to vote.
+I mean, I want to vote.

-I'm gonna so they let him register as a Republican.
+So they let him register as a Republican.

 I don't know how this happens.

-So it it it sounds unusual to me.
+So it sounds unusual to me.

 Yeah, highly unusual.

-Here's a deeply patriotic Florida citizen who wants to vote, has been denied by these evil Republican poll workers who we all know cheat.
+Here's a deeply patriotic Florida citizen who wants to vote has been denied by these evil Republican poll workers who we all know cheat.

-You you don't know it's good for you.
+You don't know what's good for you.

 I'll be patient for a little while, but you better squelch it.